 Foodies will enjoy a trip to Jones Farm, where guests can pick up farm-fresh produce, homemade baked goods, and gourmet foods.
 Prepare a picnic basket for a day of exploring the great outdoors, or grab locally sourced ingredients to whip up a meal if your accommodations include a kitchen.

-If you’d rather leave the cooking to someone else, then visit Painter’s Tavern for a wide range of American cuisine.
-The Canterbury Brook Inn is a Swiss restaurant offering Alpine-inspired cuisine that pairs well with wines from the Finger Lakes region.
+If you’d rather leave the cooking to someone else, the best places to dine at are Painter’s Tavern for a wide range of American cuisine, and the Canterbury Brook Inn, a Swiss restaurant offering Alpine-inspired cuisine that pairs well with wines from the Finger Lakes region.
 And if you have a hankering for pulled pork or slowly smoked ribs, Brothers Barbecue has the best barbecue in the Hudson Valley.

 Here are additional recommendations for a weekend in the gorgeous Hudson Valley.